The Young Firm

 Since 1993 I have focused on maritime law and Jones Act cases and I have handled cases in Louisiana, Texas, Mississippi, Alabama and Florida on behalf of clients from across the country, but mostly from the Gulf South states.

 Over the years groups have asked me to give talks on maritime law and the Jones Act.
 The Alabama Trials Lawyers invited me speak at their annual conference in Florida.
 I have also appeared on TV in Mississippi, Alabama, and Florida many times to discuss maritime issues for workers.
 I have written several books which educate maritime workers on their rights and options.
 And I belong to state and national groups of attorneys who practice maritime law, including the Louisiana Association for Justice (where I am on the Board of Governors) and the American Association for Justice (where I am a member for the maritime section).

 I am married and I have two children, a daughter and a son.
 They are technically what some people call “step children”, but I don’t like that term.
-My wife works for the local Catholic Charities here in New Orleans and is in charge of raising money for their many social programs throughout south Louisiana.
+My wife works at our daughter’s school, in charge of Institutional Development for the school (raising money for the school and its growth).
 She and her work are a great inspiration for me.
 It’s important to see work that is more important than just ourselves.
 We were both born and raised in New Orleans and love the city.
 Like most parents we think our kids are on their laptops and phones too much, but they are still really great kids.
 We have a cool dog named ‘Simon’ who is smarter than all of us because he has us trained to wait on him and give him anything he wants!